 Breast reconstruction, performed by a plastic surgeon, is the process of rebuilding the breast mound through surgical procedures after a mastectomy.
 In some cases, the breast skin and the nipple can be saved with mastectomy.

 Immediate reconstructive surgery is performed or started at the same time as the mastectomy.
 This provides control over the location and extent of the scars, which can mean a better-looking result.
 Immediate reconstruction can also result in fewer surgeries in the future.
 Delayed breast reconstruction is sometimes recommended for women with advanced disease or other identified medical problems.

-Dr. Halls recently developed a technique of immediate reconstruction that limits the scars to the fold underneath the breasts.
+Dr. Halls developed a technique of immediate reconstruction that limits the scars to the fold underneath the breasts.

 Moving forward with breast reconstruction